 Many of the lawyers had visited immigration detention centers multiple times during their careers.
 However, it was the first time that they saw conditions that were so concerning-violating so many protection policies-that they decided to break their confidentiality agreements and take these stories to the press.
-When they put these stories into the public domain, they redacted all identifying information to protect the identity of the children, which is why some stories have missing words and initials instead of actual names.
+When they put these stories into the public domain, they redacted all identifying information to protect the identity of the children, of actual names.